The Danish Environment Portal: One gateway to data about nature and the natural environment in Denmark

-The Danish Natural Environment Portal also offers a range of digital solutions that give access to data on the natural environment, including among other things web services, a user administration system and access to legacy archives with data from the old counties.
+The Danish Environment Portal also offers a range of digital solutions that give access to data on the environment, including among other things web services, a user administration system and access to legacy archives with data from the old counties.

-With the creation of the Danish Natural Environment Portal private citizens and professionals alike have the possibility of drawing on and updating the State, County and municipal databases.
+With the creation of the Danish Environment Portal private citizens and professionals alike have the possibility of drawing on and updating the State, County and municipal databases.
 At the same time the cooperation between all levels of government with regards to data and digital government lays a foundation for the effective handling of environmental issues in Denmark.

 Nationwide data on the natural environment has many benefits

 Data on nature and the natural environment is used in many connections by authorities, companies and private citizens.
 Also scientists, organizations and real estate agents use the portal to easily gain access to relevant and clearly presented information.

 Shared environment data facilitates the task management of the environmental authorities

 The Danish Environment Portal is an important tool for instance in the planning, prioritizations and decisions of the municipal authorities, because the case workers quickly can combine different types of environmental data from different official sources.
 At the same time the authorities’ work processes become more effective, because The Danish Environment Portal allows them to access data across administrative units, sectors and geographical areas.
 This also reduces the authorities’ need for saving data locally.
 Furthermore, Governmental institutions can use The Danish Environment Portal to gather environmental data for national surveillance as well as reports to the Danish Parliament and the EU.

 The Danish Environment Portal makes it easy for companies